Prag8855/aab/content/guides/blue-card.md

 - **If you have a [job seeker visa](/glossary/Job%20seeker%20visa)**
     You can come to Germany and look for a job.
 When you find a job, you can apply for the Blue Card.
 While you wait for your Blue Card, you can work 10 hours per week for your new employer.[^11]
 - **If you have a [tourist visa](/glossary/Schengen%20visa)**
     You can't apply for a Blue Card with a tourist visa.
 Your application will be rejected.
-You must [apply in your home country](#how-to-apply-in-your-home-country).[^25]
+You must [apply in your country](#how-to-apply-in-your-country).[^25]

-If these options don't apply to you, you must [apply for the Blue Card in your home country](#how-to-apply-in-your-home-country).[^19]
+If these options don't apply to you, you must [apply for the Blue Card in your country](#how-to-apply-in-your-country).[^19]

 ### 2. Find a job